Photo by Monkey Business Images via Canva.com

 Property Management: DIY or Hire?

 At this point, you’ll be weighing the pros and cons of hiring professional property management.
-Long-distance landlords often consider hiring a property management company because they find peace of mind from hiring a dedicated source to protect their property.
+Long-distance landlords often consider hiring a property management company because they find peace of mind in hiring a dedicated source to protect their property.
 The company will provide convenience and security, but at a cost, usually about 10% of the monthly rent.

 If you’re considering managing the property on your own and have a short timeline to prepare, hiring a real estate professional on an hourly consultancy basis to guide you on the ups and downs of landlord life could save plenty of time and money, especially when learning to price and market your property.